eigmax/Ziren/README.md

 zkMIPS is an open-source, simple, stable, and universal zero-knowledge virtual machine on MIPS32r2 instruction set architecture(ISA).

-zkMIPS is the industry's first zero-knowledge proof virtual machine supporting the MIPS instruction set, developed by the ZKM team, enabling zero-knowledge proof generation for general-purpose computation. zkMIPS is fully open-source and comes equipped with a comprehensive developer toolkit and an efficient proof network.
-The Entangled Rollup protocol, built on zkMIPS, is a native asset cross-chain circulation protocol, with typical application cases including Metis Hybrid Rollup and GOAT Network.
+zkMIPS is the industry's first zero-knowledge proof virtual machine supporting the MIPS instruction set, developed by the ZKM team, enabling zero-knowledge proof generation for general-purpose computation. zkMIPS is fully open-source, equipped with a comprehensive developer toolkit and an efficient proof network.
+The Entangled Rollup protocol, designed specifically to utilize zkMIPS, is a native asset cross-chain circulation protocol, with example application cases including the Metis Hybrid Rollup design and the GOAT Network Bitcoin L2.

-## Why MIPS?
+## Why MIPS vs other ISA's?

 **MIPS32r2 is more consistent and offers more complex opcodes**